Differentially Private Model Merging: Problem Formulation

 The complete proof is provided in Appendix \ref{app:impossibility}.
 Condition~\ref{cond:impossible} describes mergers $h(\cdot,\cdot)$ that react too much to changes in the less private model $\theta_2$.
 If varying $\theta_2$ while fixing $\theta_1$ can induce a large total-variation change in the distribution of $h(\theta_1,\theta_2)$, then no universal privacy guarantee is possible.

-Proposition~\ref{prop:impossibility} formalizes that, without structural assumption on $\mathcal{M}_1,\mathcal{M}_2$, one cannot, in general, design a merger that is substantially different from the trivial merger while satisfying $(\varepsilon',\delta')$-DP.
-In particular, any deterministic merger that aims to be valid uniformly over $(\mathcal{M}_1,\mathcal{M}_2)$ must lie in the trivial class.
+Proposition~\ref{prop:impossibility} formalizes that, without structural assumptions on $\mathcal{M}_1,\mathcal{M}_2$, one cannot design a merging algorithm that is substantially different from the trivial merger while satisfying $(\varepsilon',\delta')$-DP.
+In particular, when $\delta'=\delta$, any deterministic merger that aims to be valid uniformly over $(\mathcal{M}_1,\mathcal{M}_2)$ must lie in the trivial class.

 Therefore, to obtain meaningful improvements beyond the trivial merger, we focus on practically relevant mechanisms rather than arbitrary ones.
 In particular, we study the setting where the inputs are associated with some known RDP or PLD parameters (which can be inferred from hyperparameters of the learning algorithms) (Section~\ref{sec: RS}), or where the inputs are directly produced by running DP-SGD (Section~\ref{sec:linear-combination}).
 In the next sections, we first formally introduce two model merging algorithms (two instances of $h$), random selection and linear combination (Section~\ref{sec:method}).
 We then discuss privacy accounting of RS (Section~\ref{sec: RS}) and LC (Section~\ref{sec:linear-combination}) mechanisms, and consider how to choose an appropriate merger $h$ that exploits the additional assumptions of $\mathcal{M}$.